 Balance Computation Method: For Premium Checking, Money Market, Savings and Term Share Certificate Accounts, dividends are calculated by the daily balance method, which applies a daily periodic rate to the balance in the account each day.
 For Membership Savings, Personal Savings, Holiday Club Savings and IRA Savings Accounts dividends are calculated by the average daily balance method which applies a periodic rate to the average daily balance in the account for the period.
 The average daily balance is calculated by adding the balance in the account for each day of the period and dividing that figure by the number of days in the period.

-II.
+SECTION 2.
 TERMS AND CONDITIONS

 TERMS AND CONDITIONS APPLICABLE TO ALL ACCOUNTS:

 - You must be and remain a member in good standing to maintain any account.
 In order to become a member, you must pay a non-refundable Membership Fee and deposit a minimum of $25.00 (five (5) regular shares) in a Membership Savings Account.
 The par value of a share in this Credit Union is $5.
 If you fail to complete the purchase of five (5) shares within six (6) months of your admission to membership, or within six (6) months from the increase in the par value in shares, or if you reduce your Membership Savings Account balance below the par value of five (5) shares and do not increase the balance to at least the par value of five (5) shares within three (3) months of the reduction, you may be terminated from membership at the end of a dividend period.